Mint-Martini/ReactFullStack/README.md

 4. In the end you shoould have two CMDs open,
     1. One with React Server Running
     2. One With the JSON server running
-5. At this point you are ready to run the application!
-Please let me know if you have any feed back
+5. At this point you are ready to run the application in the browser!
+Please let me know if you have any feed back!